ncreep/language_perils/_posts/2015-01-08-hello-frink.markdown

 Note that the result is a string value and not a number.

-What's even nicer, is that the right-hand side can contain an arbitrary numeric expression with compatible units, so we are not limited to just built-in units.
+What's even nicer is that the right-hand side can contain an arbitrary numeric expression with compatible units, so we are not limited to just built-in units.
 Back to our example, we can write it as:

 ```
 548 kg / bread -> 20 cubic feet
 // 3.3366271316165081822
 ```

-We can also define our own custom unit for fridge related measurements (which come up quite often, so definitely a worthwhile investment), and have:
+We can also define our own custom unit for fridge related measurements (which come up quite often, so definitely a worthwhile investment) and have:
 ```
 fridge = 20 cubic feet